Real-time Balance Updates

 }Reconnection and idempotency

 During an SSE reconnect, the browser sends the last seen Last-Event-ID header if you set event IDs server-side.
-However, a simpler strategy is to initialize the balance from your REST API on mount, then apply SSE deltas on top — this way a reconnect just means a brief gap with no missed net balance change:
+However, a simpler strategy is to initialize the balance from your REST API on mount, then apply SSE deltas on top.
+This way a reconnect just means a brief gap with no missed net balance change:

 function useRealtimeBalance(address: string) {